Take a moment to imagine what would happen if you were involved in a fatal accident and died today.

 - Life insurance provides a means to protect your family and loved ones.
 You can also leave an inheritance through your life insurance.

-- Life insurance policies aren’t counted as part of your estate and are shielded from federal taxes.
-It’s also legal to own several whole life insurance policies.
+- Life insurance policies aren’t counted as part of your estate — and thus, are shielded from federal taxes.
+It’s legal to own several whole life insurance policies.

 - Life insurance is a useful financial tool for business owners.
 This is especially important if you’re a key person or part of a business partnership.